lidel-dev/CodeZip/README.md

    cd your-repo
    ```

-2. Pip install all dependancies
+2. Pip install all dependancies:
    ```bash
    pip install streamlit
    pip install pandas
    ```

-3. Download an extension to view .db files in your IDE
+3. Download an extension to view .db files in your IDE.